 - 1 1/2 teaspoons finely grated lemon zest (use a microplane grater)

 - 1 recipe tomato coulis with shallots and white wine

 - Step 1: For the batter – Mix flour, salt and pepper in a large bowl.
 Add the water and whisk until batter is smooth.
 Cover and let stand at room temperature for at least 1 hour.

 - Step 2: To make the fritters – Whisk the egg into the batter until well blended.
 Add the zucchini slices, basil and lemon zest and stir well, separating the zucchini slices so they’re well distributed through out the batter.
 There should be enough batter to just coat the ingredients.

-- Cook’s note: These fritters also make a fabulous hors d’oeuvre.
+- Cook’s note: These fritters also make a fabulous finger food.
 Serve them on a large platter with the dipping sauce in the center.

 - Cook’s note 2: Using baby zucchinis is essential for this recipe.
 Larger ones have too much moisture.
 They’ll get soggy as they cook and cause the hot oil to splatter.